karpolan/android-flash-alarm/README.md

 Plays sound form "raw" resources (.vaw, .mp3, and so on).
 It supports sound looping, just set the `repeatAfterEnd` param true.

 ### FlashController class
-Allows to control the Flash light of the main camera.
+Allows to control the Flash light of the main camera on Android device